 There are two ways to filter reports:

-- Click the Data Options button in the upper right corner to open the Data Options sidebar, then select the items to filter.
+- Click the Data Options button in the upper right corner to open the Data Options sidebar.

 Exporting or Printing a Report

-- 1. Click the Send button to export the current report as a CSV or PDF file.
+- 1. Click the Send button to export and email the current report as a CSV or PDF file.

-- 2. Enter the name of the report, which will also be used as the Subject field in the email.
-Then enter recipients’ email addresses separated by commas and click Send.
+- 2. Enter the recipients’ email addresses, then click Ok.
+(Separate multiple email addresses with commas.)
 Once generated, users will receive an email message with a link to download the report.